ToMMnG/app-it-back-end/README.md

     "password": "123123"
 }

-5. To get weather data, go to `http://www.localhost.3001/api/weather/getAllWeatherData`
+5. To get weather data, go to `http://www.localhost.3001/api/weather/getAllWeatherData` with bearer token from login response